 Duration: 3 days

-The course is structured developmentally and consists of lecture with slides, videotapes, and interview transcripts to demonstrate the patterns and principles of development.
-With the readings, it offers a sound overview of development and an introduction to diagnostic procedures, family formulation, and treatment principles.
+ANP (Attachment, Neurodevelopment, & Psychopathology) is structured developmentally and consists of lecture with slides, video, and interview transcripts to demonstrate the patterns and principles of development.
+A set of readings and exercises, tied to each day’s material, is offered.

-An introduction is given to the DMM assessments of attachment:
+An introduction is given to the DMM suite of assessments of attachment and adaptation:

-- CARE-Index (infancy from birth to 24 months)
+- CARE-Index (ICI, infancy from birth to 15 months)

 - Ainsworth Strange Situation (SSP, 11-15 months)